Diocesan Board of Education

 Pupils attending Church Schools are expected to take part in collective worship.
 This will be Christian (Church of England) in content, but all faiths are recognised with a particular emphasis on the impact of faith on the way individuals lead their lives.

-Church Schools follow the locally agreed syllabus for Religious Education which concentrates on Christianity and other world religions.
+Church Schools follow either the locally agreed syllabus for Religious Education or in VA schools, a syllabus set by the school's governing body, which concentrates on Christianity and other world religions.

 In Voluntary Aided Schools, the Governing Body can, to some extent, prioritise places at the school for those expressing a wish for an education in a Church of England School.
 However, the overriding concern is for Church Schools to serve their local communities.